barbaraTheProgrammer/page-Set-Sail/README.md

 I'm satisfied with the reasult.
 I think the page is nice and it's really good as a first time!
 Of course there are things that I could better (mainly responsiveness), but the page is okey anyway.

-Page is about small company whitch organize crouises.
+Page is about small company whitch organize cruises.
 Although this page is not available in the Internet, I'm glad I can show it here.